Cwaterschoot/cwaterschoot.github.io/index.md

 I am currently writing my dissertation on hybrid content moderation of discussions hosted by online news outlets (comment sections).
 I create computational tools to support the content moderator in their tasks.
 Specifically, I look at identifying 'good' or 'constructive' comments, which news outlets manually highlight to promote better discussions.
 You can read about my research [here](https://www.nemokennislink.nl/publicaties/ai-tilt-discussie-naar-hoger-niveau/) (Dutch).
 Furthermore, I study how content moderators are currently working alongside AI-based tools as well as the opportunities for future collaboration.
 My PhD project is part of the larger Better-MODS project.

-Alongside the work for my dissertation, I look at how you can (computationally) identify large-scale trends in online discussions and measure impact/agency within an online discussion.
+Alongside the work for my dissertation, I look at how you can (computationally) identify large-scale trends in online discussions and measure impact/agency of user interaction on news platforms.

 ## Current Projects